ssbc/ssb-meta-feeds/README.md

 classDef default fill:#3a86ff,stroke:#3a86ff,color:#fff;
 classDef legacy fill:#3f506c,stroke:#3f506c,color:#fff;
 ```
-How scuttlebutt works with meta-feeds - each device now has a `root` feed,
+How scuttlebutt works with metafeeds - each device now has a `root` metafeed,
-whose sole responsibility is to announce (point to) sub-feeds that you publish content to.
+whose sole responsibility is to announce (point to) subfeeds that you publish
+content to.
+A subfeed can also be a metafeed, which then allows the existence of
+"sub-subfeeds".

-This means that when you first meet a peer you can replicate their `root` feed
+This means that when you first meet a peer you can replicate their `root` metafeed
-and (having discovered their subfeeds), replicate just their `aboutMe` and `contacts` feeds
+and, having discovered their subfeeds, replicate just their `aboutMe` and `contacts` feeds
 to get enough info to place them socially.
 Once you decide you want to follow them you may
 replicate their other subfeeds.

 _NOTE: The ideal state is that all content is split out into subfeeds.
 To add backwards compatability for devices that have already posted a lot of posts to their